blakdayz/swivel/README.md

 # S.W.I.V.E.L.
 Counter Surveillance Framework for Mac

 This framework is designed to provide a common bus interface for automated Bluetooth Low Energy, Wireless, and GPS Signals Collection and Analysis for advanced counter surveillance operations.
+Counter MAC randomization measures using GATT Signatures helps identify devices which attempt to avoid such surveillance by editing their radio identifiers but exposing the same system GATT stack information.

 Core Features